bajosoto/Spoti-Nerd/README.md

 ![alt text](https://github.com/bajosoto/Spoti-Nerd/blob/master/Res/screenshot.png "Desktop")

 ## Instructions
 Configuring this tool requires following a simple sequence of steps.
+It's not exactly poweruser material, but neither it is a click-install-and-run tool.
 The good thing is that you get to customize the look and feel according to your needs!

 - Install [Nerd Tool](http://mutablecode.com/apps/nerdtool.html), a simple yet powerful tool allowing to customize and display things on top of your desktop.